-Although levels of insolvency and restructuring activity have remained suppressed, many jurisdictions have in recent years put in place new or updated laws, rules and practices relating to business restructuring and insolvency, both in reaction to the covid-19 pandemic but also as part of a broader trend of reform.
-As you will see in the coming chapters, many of these new laws have already been tested over the past year and have helped businesses to restructure in an exceptionally challenging period.
+As a slight silver lining to the grey cloud of the current economic climate around the world, the increase in insolvency and restructuring activity allows further development and testing of the many jurisdictions that have in recent years put in place new or updated laws, rules and practices relating to business restructuring and insolvency.
+As you will see in the coming chapters, many of these new laws are being used on a regular basis, helping businesses to restructure in an exceptionally challenging time.
 This continued development means that corporate debtors and their advisers will have increasingly robust toolkits to deal with financial distress and insolvency arising in the turbulent post-pandemic environment.

-I hope that this edition of The Restructuring Review will continueedia to serve as a useful guide at a crucial moment in the evolution of restructuring and insolvency law and practice internationally.
+I hope that this edition of The Restructuring Review will continue to serve as a useful guide at a crucial moment in the evolution of restructuring and insolvency law and practice internationally.
 I would like to extend my gratitude to all the contributors for the support and cooperation they have provided in the preparation of this work, and to our publishers, without whom it would not have been possible.